 While it would be possible to use an ad-hoc method for displacing parts according to the degree-of-explosion, we choose to employ a force-based approach.
 In graph drawing, force-directed layout techniques model connectivity information through physical forces which can be simulated [12, 13].
 Because of the underlying analogy to a physical system, force-directed layout methods tend to meet various aesthetic standards, such as efficient space filling, uniform edge lengths, and symmetry.
 They also have the advantage of enabling the visualization of the layout process with smooth animations.
-For these reasons, we control our explosion using a rigid-body physics engine [1].
-Our goal is not to simulate physical reality which would require a far more sophisticated model including tissue properties, nonlinear deformation, and many other aspects.
+For these reasons, we control our explosion using a rigidbody physics engine [1].
+Our goal is not to simulate physical reality which would require a far more sophisticated model including tissue properties, deformation, and many other aspects.
 We rather want to supply the user with a simple and intuitive interface to interactively generate exploded visualizations of volumetric data sets.
 New types of explosions can be generated just by adding additional forces and constraints.
-Furthermore, the laws of Newtonian physics are generally well understood by humans which aids comprehension of the resulting motions.
+Furthermore, the laws of Newtonian physics are generally well understood by humans resulting in a behavior that "feels right".